Sai Thant Zin

 Sai Thant Zin (စိုင်းသန့်ဇင်; born 13 August 1965) is a Burmese politician who currently serves as a Pyithu Hluttaw member of parliament for the Hsipaw constituency.
 He is a member of the Shan Nationalities League for Democracy.

 Early life and education

-An ethnic Shan, Thant Zin was born on 13 Aungust 1965 in Taikkyi Township, Myanmar.
+An ethnic Shan, Thant Zin was born on 13 August 1965 in Taikkyi Township, Myanmar.
 He graduated with a B.Sc.
 (Maths) from Yangon University.

 Political career

 A member of the Shan Nationalities League for Democracy, Thant Zin was elected a Pyithu Hluttaw MP from the Hsipaw constituency.